SolomonOlaotan/eCommerce_Acquisition_Metrics_Analysis_SQL/ConversionRate.md

 ),
 total_users AS(
   SELECT
-    -- total number of registered customers
+    -- total number of registered customers--
     COUNT(*) AS total_users
   FROM
     bigquery-public-data.thelook_ecommerce.users u